prometheus/prometheus/docs/configuration/configuration.md

 [ server: <host> ]
 [ tag_separator: <string> | default = ,]

+# A list of services for which targets are retrieved.
+If omitted, all services
+# are scraped.
+services:
+  [ - <string> ]

 # Authentication information used to authenticate to the nomad server.
 # Note that `basic_auth`, `authorization` and `oauth2` options are
 # mutually exclusive.